-Robert Beveridge chairs the Audit Committee, with Zoe Morgan and Raymond Duignan as the other members.
+Robert Beveridge chairs the Audit Committee, with Raymond Duignan as the other member.

-Zoe Morgan chairs the Remuneration Committee, with Marnie Millard and Raymond Duignan as the other members.
+Marnie Millard chairs the Remuneration Committee, with Raymond Duignan as the other member.

 Peter Baker chairs the Nomination Committee with Raymond Duignan as the other member.
 The Committee’s main responsibilities include: